 In China, in the health sector, teams modeled 3D liver tumor on the basis of 2D radiographs, in order to better analyze it to perform the ablation surgery.
 In the field of health too, exploration of the human body by dissection can be done via a VR solution with identical reproduction of a real situation.

-Training is one of the most promising sectors since many cases already exist thanks to VR training program (distance learning, repetition of movement, simulation, etc.).
+Training is one of the most promising sectors since many cases already exist thanks to VR training program to improve the skills of their teams.
+Either for distance learning, movement repetition, simulation programs, etc.

 Risk sectors are also concerned.
 The British army has already put soldiers in situation on a virtual battle zone, in order to have an optimal preparation and to be able to anticipate many scenarios once in real situation.
 Interventions at nuclear sites also carry many risks because of the radioactivity of the intervention zones.
 Upstream training will be preferred, on the basis of simulations in virtual reality, before intervention on site.